 The Office of Academic Affairs oversees all aspects of the curriculum with a primary commitment to creating a dynamic atmosphere for student learning and success.
-In assisting students with advice pertaining to their academic studies and information regarding academic policies and procedures including incomplete grades, late withdrawals, administrative course withdrawals, the Office of Academic Affairs provides guidance and leadership to assist students in solving academic-related problems within their courses, including such things as peer assessment issues, communication with Course Instructors, and other general course-related issues.
+In assisting students with advice pertaining to their academic studies and information regarding academic policies and procedures, Academic Affairs provides guidance and leadership to assist students in solving academic-related problems within their courses, including such things as peer assessment issues, communication with Course Instructors, and other general course-related issues.

 UoPeople Course Instructors are available to students via email throughout the academic year and students who have academic-related questions should contact their Course Instructor first.
-Instructors respond to students within 48 hours and usually sooner, but there may be technical difficulties.
-Students who have not heard back from their Course Instructor within 48 hours should contact the Office of Academic Affairs at <a href="mailto:academic.acad
+Instructors respond to students within 72 hours and usually sooner, but there may be technical difficulties.
+Students who have not heard back from their Course Instructor within 48 hours should contact their personal Program Advisor for additional support.